Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 For married couples filing jointly, a $500,000 maximum exclusion is available if both spouses meet the first and third requirements and at least one spouse meets the second requirement.

 Jason can exclude the gain because he meets all three requirements.
-The fact that his 24 months using the home as his main home were not consecutive does not prevent him from excluding the gain.
+The fact that Jason does not have 24 consecutive months of using the home as his main home does not prevent him from excluding the gain.

 Of course, things don’t always go exactly as planned.
 When you sell something for less than you paid for it, you incur what is known as a capital loss.
 Like capital gains, capital losses are characterized as either short-term or long-term, based on whether the holding period of the asset was greater than or less than one year.

-Each year, you add up all of your short term capital losses, and deduct them from your short term capital gains.
-Then you add up all of your long term capital losses and deduct them from your long term capital gains.
-If the end result is a positive LTCG and a positive STCG, the LTCG will be taxed at a maximum rate of 15%, and the STCG will be taxed at ordinary income tax rates.
+Each year, you add up all of your short-term capital losses, and deduct them from your short-term capital gains.
+Then you add up all of your long-term capital losses and deduct them from your long-term capital gains.
+If the end result is a positive LTCG and a positive STCG, the LTCG will be taxed at a maximum rate of 20%, and the STCG will be taxed at ordinary income tax rates.
 If the end result is a net capital loss, you can deduct up to $3,000 of it from your ordinary income.
 The remainder of the capital loss can be carried forward to deduct in future years.

-Seth has a net short term capital loss of $1,500 and a net long term capital loss of $2,000.
-So his total capital loss is $3,500.
-For this capital loss, he can take a $3,000 deduction against his other income, and he can use the remaining $500 to offset his capital gains next year.
+Sandra has a net short-term capital loss of $1,500 and a net long-term capital loss of $2,000.
+So her total capital loss is $3,500.
+For this capital loss, she can take a $3,000 deduction against her other income, and she can use the remaining $500 to offset her capital gains next year.

 Kyle will subtract his LTCL from his STCG, leaving him with a STCG of $1,000.
 This will be taxed according to his ordinary income tax bracket.